 Everyone has routines.
 Learning that was powerful.
-What’s even more powerful is learning that changing your routines can change your life drastically without changing your life drastically.
-That sounds crazy but bear with me.
-By changing or adding just a few new habits, you can improve your home, your attitude, your finances and your life.
+What’s even more powerful is learning that creating better routines can improve your life drastically without changing your life drastically.
+That sounds crazy but, it’s true.
+By creating a few new habits, you can improve your home, your attitude, your finances and your life.
 Do you struggle to keep up with your laundry, to put things away, or getting everyone out the door on time in the morning?
-Adopting three simple habits to develop to take your life to that next level.
+Adopting three simple habits to can change all of that.
 Try them and delight in your new and better normal.

-First, with a family of six or less, I guarantee the routine of completing a full load of laundry daily makes a positive difference in your home.
+First, with a family of six or less, I guarantee creating a routine to complete a full load of laundry daily makes a hugely positive difference.
 Don’t believe me?
 Try it for one month and let me know how it goes.
-To clarify, completing a load of laundry means washing, drying, folding and putting laundry away.
+To clarify, completing a load of laundry means washing, drying, FOLDING and putting the laundry away.
 Don’t leave it in a laundry basket for someone else to fold.
 Don’t leave it in a basket for someone else to put away.
 Do the entire load of laundry from start to finish in one day and do that for 30 days, at least 5 days per week, unless you do your laundry at the laundromat.
 I know how overwhelming that sounds, but I promise your your hands on time is less than your think.
 Sorting, switching, folding, hanging and putting away an entire load of clothes takes less than 15 minutes.
-If you don’t believe me, time the moments your hands actually touch the clothes.
+Not kidding.
+That’s the amount of time your hands actually touch the clothes.
 It’s amazing and eye opening.

 The benefits of your new laundry routine

-How will your view of laundry change because of this?
+How will your view of laundry change because of one load per day routine?
 The dirty clothing pile shrinks which boosts you emotionally.
 It’s likely is you’ll find out you have more clothes than you need, and they won’t fit in the drawer and closet space you have.
-Sell the clothes to make money or donate them and deduct them on your taxes or give them to someone who truly needs them.
-Regardless, you help yourself financially while blessing others with your surplus by creating a daily laundry routine.
-You reduce the clutter in your home and create a better living space by letting go of your excess, and you save money by buying less because you can find what you need when you need it.
+Sell the clothes to make money, donate them and deduct them on your taxes or give them to someone who truly needs them.
+Regardless, you help yourself while blessing others with your surplus by creating a daily laundry routine.
+You reduce the clutter in your home and create a better living space by letting go of your excess.
+Plus, you save money by buying less because you can find what you need when you need it.
 I know you still don’t believe the less than 15 minutes with your hands on the clothes, but it’s true.
 The trick is figuring out the best time to start the washer so the clothes go in the dryer rather than sit in the washer getting stinky.
 Maybe the answer lies in your evening routine.

 Third, get rid of anything in your home that you don’t love or doesn’t serve a purpose.
 If you love it, keep it.
 If it’s useful, it stays, but don’t keep anything you hate because of others’ feelings.
 This is incredibly difficult for some personality types.
 Everyone has relatives or friends that give away things that they don’t want to people they think might want them.
 Most of the time, people keep it because they don’t want to hurt someone’s feelings, but guess what?
-She got rid of it because it no longer fit in her life.
-She had no problem parting with it.
-Why should I?
+They got rid of it because it no longer fit in their life.
+They had no problem parting with it.
+Why should you?
 Decluttering what no longer serves you or your family makes space for a better life for everyone.
-When I applied this in my home, I could thank my mom for unwanted items and offer to give them to someone who would appreciate it.
+When you apply this in your home, you can thank your friend or relative for unwanted items while offering to pass it along to someone who would appreciate it.
 They may balk at first because they want you to be grateful for the used or maybe even new gift they gave you.
 You can explain that while you are grateful they thought of you, since neither of you can use that item right now, you will happily give it to someone who can.

 Here’s a decluttering caveat, and you may not like it.
 Decluttering is a lifelong process.
-Things I loved years ago lose their appeal, and it’s OK to give them away, even if they are valuable.
-I gave away a valuable Disney piece to someone who loves it to this day.
+Things you loved years ago lose their appeal, and it’s OK to give them away, even if they are valuable.
+I gave away a valuable Disney piece to someone once who loves it to this day.
 People told me to sell it, but the joy on that person’s face was worth more than what the piece was worth.
-If you need the money, by all means, sell what you no longer want, but for me it feels better to give things away.
+If you need the money, by all means, sell what you no longer want, but sometimes it feels better to give things away.
 I understand sentiment.
 I have decorative plates that adorned my parents’ wall growing up.
 I’ve never displayed them in my home, but I still love them.
 The thing is, someday I’ll be gone, and my children want little to nothing of the things in our home.
 I’m guessing your children won’t either.
-Instead of leaving your children with a mess of my sentimentality, so I regularly let go of things.
+Instead of leaving your children with a mess of my sentimentality, regularly let go of things.
 Offer to keep them if your children truly want them, but if they don’t, get rid of them.
 One of the best questions you can ask yourself is, “If I had the perfect place to display this item, would I?”
 If the answer is no, let it go.